babashka/babashka/README.md

   --socket-repl       Start socket REPL.
 Specify port (e.g. 1666) or host and port separated by colon (e.g. 127.0.0.1:1666).
   --nrepl-server      Start nREPL server.
 Specify port (e.g. 1667) or host and port separated by colon (e.g. 127.0.0.1:1667).

 If neither -e, -f, or --socket-repl are specified, then the first argument that is not parsed as a option is treated as a file if it exists, or as an expression otherwise.
 Everything after that is bound to *command-line-args*.
-Use -- to separate script command lin args from bb command line args.
+Use -- to separate script command line args from bb command line args.
 ```

 The `clojure.core` functions are accessible without a namespace alias.